One Of The Most Frequent Questions You Ask Me

 Q: As a Real Estate Agent I'm always asked: Why shouldn’t we list at the price we want and then reduce it to your price if our property doesn’t sell?

-I want you to net, in your pocket, as many real estate dollars as possible, however your home is always subject to current real estate marketplace economic conditions.
+I want you to net, in your pocket, as many real estate dollars as possible.
+However your home is always subject to current real estate marketplace economic conditions.
 How I price your home directly impacts how many Buyers come to see it and consider buying it.
-If I price it at the correct market value then more serious prospective Buyers will do that because Buyers shop real estate within their price range.
-In Toronto’s current real estate market, it’s imperative that I price your home accurately and not overprice it.
+If it's priced at the correct market value then more serious prospective Buyers will do that because Buyers shop real estate within their price range.
+It's imperative that I price your home accurately and not overprice it.
 Our asking price must reflect the accuracy of what Buyers likely already know and are advised by their own Real Estate Agents who will show them how current homes sales compare to yours.
-The research will show: what's currently on the market that compares or doesn't compare to yours?
-What are the major differences?
-What has just sold around you (in the last few months)?
-How long did the home(s) stay on the market and can we determine why?
-Were price reductions necessary and how many were there?
-Did any sell for more than the list price?
+The research will show: a) What's currently on the market that compares or doesn't compare to yours? b) What are the major differences? c) What has just sold around you (in the last few months)? d) How long did the home(s) stay on the market and can we determine why? d) Were price reductions necessary and how many were there? f) Did any sell for more than the list price?